 The TRC is subject to return to the immigration authorities and you have to submit your work permit to the employer.

-However, if you are looking to stay for a long period of time then a Permanent Residence Permit is required.
-It will be available if you have lived for 3 years in Vietnam.
+However, if you are looking to stay for a long period of time, a Permanent Residence Permit is required.
+It will be available if you have lived for at least 3 years in Vietnam.
 They need to be renewed every ten years.
 To qualify for a permanent residence permit you must:

 - Provide proof of stable income